Smart Growth Tools

 - Smart Location Calculator – Simple tool, developed by EPA and the U.S. General Services Administration, for exploring how workplace location affects worker commute travel.
 Indicators include worker commute greenhouse gas emissions, mode-share, vehicle miles traveled, and workplace accessibility via transit.

-- Smart Location Database – Nationwide geospatial database characterizing the built environment for use in travel demand studies and scenario planning.
+- – Nationwide geospatial database characterizing the built environment for use in travel demand studies and scenario planning.
+Updated in 2021.

 - Impervious Surface Growth Model – Simple spreadsheet tool for estimating net impervious surface growth associated with development proposals based on the development location.